 .
 Monitor the results and respond quickly if they try to return.

-Each of these 5 Animal Removal Steps Is Explained Below.
+Each of these 5 Wildlife Removal Steps Is Explained Below.

 - Eliminate easy access to food and water

-Removing access to food, water and shelter are essential to getting nuisance animals under control.
-Once these attractors are gone, there is little reason for the squirrel to stick around.
+Removing access to food, water and shelter is essential to getting nuisance animals under control.
+Once these attractors are gone, the squirrel has little reason to stick around.
 Your Affordable Wildlife Control technician will survey your home and yard to identify measures you can take to make your home less attractive to squirrels.
-These measures might include: Removing birdfeeders or getting squirrel-proof birdfeeders; Replacing birdseed in feeders with safflower seeds which are unappetizing to squirrels; Keeping fruit and nuts from trees and gardens picked up; and Keeping pet bowls and food inside the house.
+These measures might include: Removing bird feeders or getting squirrel-proof bird feeders; Replacing birdseed in feeders with safflower seeds which are unappetizing to squirrels; Keeping fruit and nuts from trees and gardens picked up; and Keeping pet bowls and food inside the house.

-Affordable Wildlife Control has deep expertise in pest removal in Thornhill.
-One-way doors can be installed that allow the animal to leave, but not get back in.
+Affordable Wildlife Control has deep expertise in squirrel and raccoon removal in Brampton & Thornhill.
+One-way doors can be installed that allow the animal to leave but not get back in.
 Babies must first be removed, and all entrances sealed.
-The second option is to trap the mother for removal from the home and then relocate mother and nest elsewhere.
-A third option is to remove the babies first and place them outside the home in a secure box or cage to lure the mother out.
+The second option is to trap the mother for home removal and then relocate the mother and nest elsewhere.
+A third option is to remove the babies and place them outside the home in a secure box or cage to lure the mother out.
 Then the access point can be sealed.
-Your animal control technician will select the best strategy for both the homeowner and the animals.
+Your animal control technician will select the best strategy for the homeowner and the animals.

 - Seal off entry points to prevent reentry

-Once the squirrels have been successfully evicted, Affordable Wildlife Control technicians will seal up entry points, using bite-proof barriers over vents, soffits, chimneys, dryer vents, and other openings.
+Once the squirrels have been successfully evicted, our wildlife control technicians will seal entry points using bite-proof barriers over vents, soffits, chimneys, dryer vents, and other openings.

 - Monitor and reassess as needed

-After removal, squirrels and raccoons may attempt to return to their old nest, or other wildlife may try to move in.
+After removal, squirrels and raccoons may return to their old nest, or other wildlife may try to move in.
 If you notice new animal activity after removal, contact Affordable Wildlife Control immediately.
-A rapid response will help the pests learn that your home is no longer a safe place to nest.
+The rapid response will help the pests learn that your home is no longer a safe place to nest.

-Affordable Wildlife Control is experienced, licensed and insured for humane wildlife removal in your area.
-We can remove nuisance animals using nonlethal methods, and create barriers to they don’t come back.
+AAA Affordable Wildlife Control is experienced, licensed and insured for humane wildlife removal in your area.
+We can remove pests, squirrels, and raccoons using nonlethal methods and create barriers so they don’t come back.
 We will also advise homeowners on ways to reduce the attractiveness of their homes and yards to local wildlife.
 We believe that preventing conflicts between humans and wildlife is preferable to try to eliminate wild animals from our shared habitats.